Olical/nfnl/README.md

  ;; String to set the compiler's fennel.macro-path to before compilation.
  :fennel-macro-path "./?.fnl;./?/init-macros.fnl;./?/init.fnl;./fnl/?.fnl;./fnl/?/init-macros.fnl;./fnl/?/init.fnl"

- ;; A list of patterns to match against your Neovim runtimepath.
- ;; Directories that match a pattern here are included in your fennel-path and fennel-macro-path.
- ;; This list defaults to just nfnl, meaning from within your dotfiles or your plugin code you can access nfnl modules and macros.
- ;; You can extend this to include more plugins you wish to depend on.
- :rtp-patterns ["/nfnl$"]

  ;; A list of glob patterns (autocmd pattern syntax) of files that ;; should be compiled.
 This is used as configuration for the BufWritePost ;; autocmd, so it'll only apply to buffers you're interested in.